localstack/localstack/README.md

 # Config & credential file will be created under ~/.aws folder
 ```
+**NOTE**: Please use `test` as Access key id and secret Access Key to make S3 presign url work.
+We have added presign url signature verification algorithm to validate the presign url and its expiration.

 **NEW**: Check out [awslocal](https://github.com/localstack/awscli-local), a thin CLI wrapper
 that runs commands directly against LocalStack (no need to specify `--endpoint-url` anymore).